RomanLut/hx-esp32-cam-fpv/README.md

 Both **esp32cam** and **esp32s3sense** come with narrow lens which definitely should be replaced with wide angle 120 or 160 lens to be used on UAV.

+14mm 160 degree lens are recommended.
+7mm lens shipped with these cameras have too low quality (high distortions, no focus, chromatic aberration, worse light sensitivity).

 Note that there are sensors with slightly different lens diameter.
 Two sensors on the left are compatible; the one on the right is not.

 Note that "night version" sensor does not have IR filter and shows distorted colors under sunlight (buy a proper sensor!).